katopz/rust-by-practice/en/src/generics-traits/traits.md

 }
 ```

-{{#playground traits_4_0.rs answer}}

 ### Use trait as function parameters

 Instead of a concrete type for the item parameter, we specify the impl keyword and the trait name.
 This parameter accepts any type that implements the specified trait.

 5. 🌟🌟🌟

 ```rust,editable
 // Implement `fn summary` to make the code work.
 // Fix the errors without removing any code line